Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 Jail bed days saved

 In 2023 alone.
-People kept out of cages, working, parenting, getting care — and not adding to recidivism risk.
+People kept out of cells, working, parenting, getting care — and not adding to recidivism risk.

 50 yrs